eng-r/sqlalchemy-fe-be-skeleton/readme.md

 - Loads bcrypt hashed credentials from `secrets/secrets.json`.
 - Exposes `get_current_user()` for routers to validate usernames and passwords using `bcrypt.checkpw`.
-- Includes `auth/hash_secrets.py`, a CLI helper that converts `username:password` pairs from `secrets/users.txt` into the JSON structure consumed by the API.
+- Includes `auth/hash_secrets.py`, a CLI helper that converts `username:password:access` entries from `secrets/users.txt` into the JSON structure consumed by the API.

 **Principle:** *Security as configuration.* Credentials are managed outside of application code and can be rotated without redeploying Python modules.